bpftools/linux-observability-with-bpf/README.md

 We believe that even if the examples included in the book were all tested and working when we wrote them, human error is possible and technology changes.
 For that reason, the purpose of this repo is to keep them as updated as possible and correct mistakes we made while writing the book.

 **Nota Bene**: All the examples in this repository are adapted from the book to assume that you use the Vagrant environment we provide.
 Examples can be slightly different in this repository because of that.
 The reason is that we didn't want to couple the book itself to Vagrant as a tool.
+If you don't want a Vagrant based environment, make sure you have: [bcc](https://github.com/iovisor/bcc/blob/master/INSTALL.md) and [clang](https://clang.llvm.org/)

 ## Vagrant Environment setup